Meeting the unique needs of every student.

 Student Resource Services

-At HHS, our Special Education Team’s mission is to provide support services for scholars who have been identified as having one or more of the disabilities referenced in state and federal law per their Individual Education Programs.
+At HRHS, our Special Education Team’s mission is to provide support services for scholars who have been identified as having one or more of the disabilities referenced in state and federal law per their Individual Education Programs.
 We are committed to providing scholars with tools and strategies that will equip them for success in high school and beyond.

 Sandra Eskenazi Mental Health Center (SEMHC) School-Based Services